Asian shares mostly higher with all eyes on Trump-Kim summit

 ANALYST'S TAKE: "Deal or no deal?
 Just don't ask what comprises a 'deal' and we are fine.
 At the risk of sounding a tad frivolous, that appears to be the truth of the matter," said Vishnu Varathan of Mizuho Bank in Singapore of the Trump-Kim summit.

-ENERGY: Benchmark U.S. crude rose 3 cents to $66.13 a barrel.
+ENERGY: Benchmark U.S. crude rose 33 cents to $66.43 a barrel.
 It was up 36 cents to $66.10 per barrel Monday in electronic trading on the New York Mercantile Exchange.
-Brent crude, used to price international oils, lost 9 cents to $76.37 per barrel in London.
+Brent crude, used to price international oils, added 26 cents to $76.72 per barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama